stephanrauh/AparapiChess/README.md

 AparapiChess
 ============

-A chess program using Aparapi to unleash your graphics accellerator card's power
+A chess program using Aparapi to unleash your graphics accelerator card's power